Condition Analysis

 7

-The north-facing orientation receives negligible direct sunlight in early April, dramatically slowing surface evaporation compared to south-facing crags.
+The north-facing orientation receives negligible direct sun, significantly slowing evaporation of surface moisture.

 Recommendations